 - Lung ultrasound is a quick, easy and cheap imaging technique that is increasingly being used in critical care settings, also for newborns.

 - Brain imaging may be indicated if neurological abnormalities are present.

 - ECG should be performed to evaluate cardiac structure and assess the severity of any pulmonary hypertension and left-to-right shunting.

-- Inhaled nitric oxide - this is useful in the management of pulmonary hypertension associated with meconium aspiration syndrome (MAS).
-It is thought to act by relaxing smooth muscles in the pulmonary vessels causing vasodilatation, as well as promoting bronchodilation.
-It is often more effective when combined with high-frequency oscillatory ventilation.
+- Inhaled nitric oxide can be useful in the management of pulmonary hypertension associated with MAS.
+It is thought to act by relaxing smooth muscles in the pulmonary vessels, causing vasodilatation, as well as promoting bronchodilation.

 Complications and prognosis

 In mild cases, respiratory distress usually subsides in 2-4 days, although tachypnoea can persist for longer.
 Rarely, more prolonged respiratory damage can occur which can persist for many years.
 This is more likely if ventilation has been required.

 Cerebral hypoxia may lead to long-term neurological damage.

 Studies have shown a wide range in the mortality among infants with MAS ranging from 5% to 40%.
 Myocardial dysfunction, birth weight, and initial oxygen requirement are independent predictors of mortality.
 MAS is associated with neonatal seizures and chronic seizure disorders.